 Practical Training Included in Your Zookeeper Diploma Course

 One of the most exciting elements of learning the Zookeeping Level 3 Diploma (RQF) is that you get to work closely with various wildlife animals during 1 week of practical training.
-This zookeeping course is partnered with a number of high-profile zoos, including Blackpool Zoo, Colchester Zoo, Dartmoor Zoo and West Midland Safari Park.
+This zookeeping course is partnered with a number of high-profile zoos, including Blackpool Zoo, Colchester Zoo, and Dartmoor Zoo.

 You could also potentially complete your practical training at Jimmy’s Farm and Wildlife Park, based in Suffolk.
 The Park was featured on TV show Jimmy’s Farm and is run by famous farmer Jimmy Doherty, who is known for his friendship with celebrity chef Jamie Oliver.

 Whichever zoo you choose for your practical training, you will be taught how to conduct the daily activities involved in a zookeeper job.
 You will get to experience working with different types of animals, some of the Zoos feature penguins, sea lions, giraffes, and aardvarks.
 During this portion of your zookeeping course, you will gain a strong understanding of dietary requirements and the behaviours of each species.

 The practical part of your zookeeping course will allow you to put what you have learned into practice, while also grasping a better understanding of wildlife conservation.
 Through a blend of practical and theoretical knowledge, you will be well placed to get a zookeeper job.

 Benefits of Studying a Zookeeping Course Online

 Traditionally, you would have to spend days on end in a classroom to achieve a qualification.
 Now, though, with the help of Stonebridge Associated Colleges, you can learn everything you need to know through online learning.
 The majority of the Zookeeping Level 3 Diploma (RQF) is taught online, and you will be given all the online course materials you need to do the theoretical study.